New York Speeding Ticket Potential Fines and Points

 Over New York State Speed Limit of 55 MPH

-This portion of the statue sets New York State’s default speed limit to 55 mph unless otherwise specified.
+This portion of the statute sets New York State’s default speed limit to 55 mph unless otherwise specified.
 This default speed limit may be enforced even in the absence of a sign.
 This ticket often occurs on the Taconic Parkway, New York Thruways, and similar state highways.
 Note: In New York City, the maximum highway speed limit is 50 mph (not 55 mph) and is often lower.

-Speeding in a Zone: Driving in Excess of Posted New York Speed Limit
+Fight Speeding in a Zone Ticket: Driving in Excess of Posted New York Speed Limit

 This is the portion of the statute that most of us are already quite familiar with.
 The most common type of speeding ticket issued in New York is for traveling faster than the posted speed limit on the road.
 The essence of this clause is that a person is not allowed to drive in excess of whatever the posted speed limit is, whether it be on a regular road, highway, throughway, restricted highway, etc.